Red Velvet Crinkle Cookies

 Description

-Soft and pillowy red velvet crinkle cookies make the BEST holiday treat!
-With the perfect crackle, these cookies are ideal for gifting.
+These red velvet crinkle cookies are the best ever!
+Rolled in powdered sugar for a snowy appearance, the cookies bake up soft and pillowy with the perfect crackle.
 Recipe yields 26 to 28 cookies, enough to enjoy and share!

 Ingredients